johno/pixyll/_posts/2022-02-13-sole_proprietorship_examples.md

 There can be a lot of variables to consider when deciding which type of business you want to start.
 Here, you will find a few popular examples of Sole Proprietorships and get a better grasp of how they work.

-It’s great because all the profits and responsibilities of the business come straight to you.
-This is due to you (the owner) being viewed as the business itself.
+It’s great because you (the owner) are the business.
+This means all the profits and responsibilities of the business come straight to you.

 Many sole proprietors want to work remotely, so most of the jobs on our list are either local or done online.